fabeet/guides/tech-stack/README.md

 in the Core Stack, most developers won't learn these technologies, and the specialists who learn these stacks are unlikely to be able to learn many layers in the Core Stack.

+### Artificial Intelligence / Machine Learning

+- Languages: Python and SQL.
+- Use PyTorch as toolkit of choice for deep learning.
+- Use Scikit-Learn as toolkit of choice for most non-deep learning tasks.
+- User BERT and NLTK as the toolkits for natural language processing tasks.
+- Other libraries: Pandas, Numpy, scipy, OpenCV.
+- Database: MySQL and PostgreSQL.
+- Visualizations: Seaborn, Matplotlib.

 ### Android (Native)